-Baked Orecchiette with Cauliflower, Bacon and Taleggio is comfort food with an elegant side!
-It’s like an adult mac and cheese!
+Cheesy Baked Orecchiette with Cauliflower, Bacon and Taleggio is comfort food with a touch of elegance!
+It’s like adult mac and cheese!

 When I first moved to the Memphis area a little over 20 years ago, I almost wept when I saw the selection of grocery stores in this area.
 This was long after the Jeremiah Tower/Alice Waters-inspired American food revolution!

 Specialty ingredients were not to be found, but I married for love and suddenly had two stepkids, so I tried to tell myself….
 Deal with it, sister.
 Who needs anything but boxed macaroni and cheese right now anyway?

 That was then.
 This is now.
 We now have amazing grocery stores and international markets popping like popcorn around here where I can find specialty ingredients like Tallegio cheese.
 Orecchiette with Cauliflower, Bacon and Taleggio is nothing like your kid’s mac-and-cheese!

 Regular white cauliflower is not a “specialty” vegetable, however, it’s now possible to find beautiful orange, purple and bright green cauliflower–even here!
 Bacon certainly isn’t new either but it’s been on a roll that shows no sign of slowing down.